Mirror Symmetry for Quiver Algebroid Stacks: Quiver Algebroid Stacks

 Now we simplify $G_{i_0i_k}\left(c_{i_ki_li_0}(w)c_{i_ki_li_k}^{-1}(G_{i_ki_0}(w))G_{i_ki_l}(c_{i_li_ki_0}(w))\right)$.
 Note that by taking $k=i$ in \eqref{eq:c-gen}.
 Thus

 Thus,

 and the right hand side is exactly $\widehat{\phi _{I}\cup \psi _{I'}}$. \end{proof}

-Once we have $\phi_I \cup \psi _{I'}$, we define $\phi_I \cdot \psi _{I'}$ as in Equation \eqref{cupproduct}.
-Then a twisted complex is a collection of graded torsion-free sheaves (direct summands of free modules locally) over $U_i$, together with a collection of intertwining maps $a_I^{p,q}$ that satisfy the Maurer-Cartan equation \eqref{eq:MC}.
-Similarly morphisms of twisted complexes are defined as in the last section.
+Once we have $\phi_I \cup \psi _{I'}$, we can define $\phi_I \cdot \psi _{I'}$ as in Equation \eqref{cupproduct} and the twisted complexes over a quiver algebroid stack. \begin{defn} A twisted complex $(C_\bullet,a)$ over a quiver algebroid stack $\cX$ is a collection of graded projective modules $C_\bullet(U_i)$ (locally direct summands of free modules) over $U_i$, together with a collection of intertwining maps $a_I^{p,q}$ that satisfy the Maurer-Cartan equation \eqref{eq:MC}. \end{defn} Similarly morphisms of twisted complexes are defined as in the last section.
 The essential changes are replacing module maps by intertwining maps, and defining their product by \eqref{eq:cup-gen}.

-In concrete applications, the product is given as follows.
+In concrete applications, the product is given as follows, which can be checked directly using \eqref{eq:cup-gen}.